For most people, the hardest part of working out is … working out. That is, working out consistently.

-Basically, you have to be honest with yourself and decided what is reward worthy, and what is not.
+Basically, you have to be honest with yourself and decide what is reward-worthy, and what is not.
 If you celebrate or reward for too little of an accomplishment you'll never advance.

 Having a trusted friend, loved one, or co-worker join you in your fitness journey can make a huge difference in your success.